hephaestus-compiler-project/types-bug-study-artifact/README.md

 * `data/diffs/{groovy,java,kotlin,scala}/bug_id/stats.csv`:
-   For each source file affected by the fix of bug with ID `bug_id`, this file enumerates how many Lines of code were inserted, deleted, or modified.
+   For each source file affected by the fix of bug with ID `bug_id`, this file enumerates how many Lines of code are inserted, deleted, or modified.

 * `data/test_cases/{groovy,java,kotlin,scala}/bug_id/*.{kt,java,scala,groovy}`: